Gas is expensive these days, and it isn't getting any cheaper.

 Some grocery stores include a gas coupon on your receipt, so you can save money by filling up at the store's gas station on your way out.

 Other grocery stores have reward systems.
 For example, when you shop at Albertsons, Safeway, or ACME, you can earn Gas Reward points that save you up to $1 per gallon at participating stations.
-Other stores have similar programs, so check in with your local grocery chain to learn more about what’s available in your area.
+Other stores have similar programs, so check in with your local grocery chain to see what's available near you.

 The best way to save gas involves driving your car less often.
 It may not always be possible, but even the smallest tweaks can make a difference.

 Or, create a carpool system with families in your neighborhood.
-For instance, if your kids participate in the same activities as other neighborhood kids, consider riding together so you can reduce everyone’s driving.
+If your kids participate in the same activities as other neighborhood kids, consider riding together so you can reduce everyone's driving.

 Fuel prices may seem scary, but when you have the right tricks up your sleeve, you can hit the road without breaking the bank.